Vietsol-Co-Ltd/CAN-tracing/README.md

-# lblf - the lite Binary Logging File reader
+# lblf - the lite Binary Logging File (BLF) reader

 `lblf` is an implementation for reading Vector BLF files.